 A Limiting View on Being Rational

-So I read with interest a recent post from Nassim Taleb, How to be Rational about Rationality, based on a chapter of his forthcoming book, Skin in the Game: The Thrills and Logic of Risk Taking.
+So I read with interest a recent post from Nassim Taleb, How to be Rational about Rationality, based on a chapter of his book, Skin in the Game: The Thrills and Logic of Risk Taking (2017).
 He argues that the human mind is so complex that we can never really judge an opinion or a belief with an objective standard of rationality.
-In fact, he suggests, most of what we proffer as rational argument falls into the category of “revealed preference” – we have already made a choice and are just revealing to the world and to ourselves what it the choice is by arguing for it.
+In fact, he suggests, most of what we proffer as rational argument falls into the category of “revealed preference” – we have already made a choice and are just revealing to the world and to ourselves what if the choice is by arguing for it.

 Rather, he makes this bold claim: “The only definition of rationality that I found that is practically, empirically, and mathematically rigorous is that of survival.”
 In this light, most religious beliefs, and even many superstitions, have been and are rational, as they have contributed to human survival.
 According to Nassim, such beliefs (even some that are verifiably false) have played a key role in helping humanity deal with long-tailed risks.

-“It is therefore my opinion that religion is here to enforce tail risk management across generations, as its binary and unconditional rules are easy to teach and enforce.
+“It is, therefore, my opinion that religion is here to enforce tail risk management across generations, as its binary and unconditional rules are easy to teach and enforce.
 We have survived in spite of tail risks; our survival cannot be that random… Rationality is risk management, period.”

 Rationality as the Tool of Wisdom

 I’m also pleased to see that, once again, an important agnostic thinker is defending the positive contribution of religion to human success.
 However, if the benefit of religion is limited to its instrumental value to the human species, then it has very little to offer an individual seeking enlightenment or comprehensive understanding.
 It may seem like a good argument against scientism, the dogma that science and only science knows all, but valuing religion solely for its material benefits undermines the very meaning of religion.
-Religion is set of practices and beliefs, based on faith, that are intrinsically meaningful to its practitioners.
+Religion is a set of practices and beliefs, based on faith, that is intrinsically meaningful to its practitioners.
 If a religion has no intrinsic value, it is not worth believing in.

 On both counts, Taleb is mistaken.
 He can be impatient, as anyone who has read his books can attest.
 It seems his impatience and frustration with arguments about rationality has led him to throw the idea into a convenient closed box.
 Similarly, casting religion as a cultural artifact essential to human survival, but without intrinsic meaning, is just a new variant on Gould’s “non-overlapping magisteria” (NOMA) – an attempt to separate religion and science and send the disputants into non-intersecting corners, where the religion can then be conveniently ignored.